hcote/Jeopardy-Game/README.md

 	HTML, CSS, JavaScript, jQuery, Git/Github

 Approach
-	Wanted to focus more on JavaScript than HTML and CSS Incorporate as much of unit 1 knowledge as possible, especially API's Wanted to do a trivia game, and luckily Jeopardy had an API Tried to replicate the actual game as much as possible with my game
+	-Wanted to focus more on JavaScript than HTML and CSS -Incorporate as much of unit 1 knowledge as possible, especially API's -Wanted to do a trivia game, and luckily Jeopardy had an API -Didn't plan everything out at the start - picked something to do then went on to whatever was my next idea.
+Overall goal was to replicate the actual game as close as possible

 Instructions
 	1. Randomize the question categories